Maximilian Anton, Hereditary Prince of Thurn and Taxis

-Maximilian Anton Lamoral, Hereditary Prince of Thurn and Taxis, full German name: Maximilian Anton Lamoral Erbprinz von Thurn und Taxis (28 September 1831 – 26 June 1867) was the Hereditary Prince of Thurn and Taxis from birth until his death in 1867.
+Maximilian Anton Lamoral, Hereditary Prince of Thurn and Taxis (German: Maximilian Anton Lamoral Erbprinz von Thurn und Taxis; 28 September 1831 – 26 June 1867) was the Hereditary Prince of Thurn and Taxis from birth until his death in 1867.

+Early life

+Maximilian was born on 28 September 1831 in Regensburg, Kingdom of Bavaria to Maximilian Karl, 6th Prince of Thurn and Taxis and Baroness Wilhelmine of Dörnberg.

 Marriage and family

-Maximilian was the son of Maximilian Karl, 6th Prince of Thurn and Taxis, and Baroness Wilhelmine of Dörnberg.
-He married Duchess Helene in Bavaria, daughter of Duke Maximilian Joseph in Bavaria and his wife, Princess Ludovika of Bavaria, on 24 August 1858 at Possenhofen Castle.
-Helene was the eldest sister of Elisabeth of Bavaria (later Empress of Austria).
+Maximilian married Duchess Helene in Bavaria, daughter of Duke Maximilian Joseph in Bavaria and his wife, Princess Ludovika of Bavaria, on 24 August 1858 at Possenhofen Castle.
+Helene was the eldest sister of Duchess Elisabeth in Bavaria (later Empress of Austria).

+Initially, King Maximilian II of Bavaria had refused to let Helene, his first cousin, marry a prince that was not of a royal house.
+However, Helene's brother-in-law, Emperor Franz Joseph I of Austria intervened and the marriage took place as planned.

 Maximilian and Helene had four children: